 Ensure ICT is used responsibly for environmental care and contribute significantly to cushion and reduce energy consumption and environmental pollution, as well as its impact on climate change.

-Establish a system that enables consumers to actively participate in energy management of demand and supply of electricity, such as “demand response” in which consumers can choose their own demand based on conditions of suppliers such as diffusion of smart meters.
+Recognize the need to establish a system that enables consumers to actively participate in energy management of demand and supply of electricity, such as “demand response” in which consumers can choose their own demand based on conditions of suppliers such as diffusion of smart meters.

 Enhance diffusion of effective and stable energy management that utilizes “demand response”.